Victimisation

 Victimisation (or victimization) is the state or process of being victimised or becoming a victim.
 The field that studies the process, rates, incidence, effects, and prevalence of victimisation is called victimology.

 Peer victimisation

 Peer victimisation is the experience among children of being a target of the aggressive behaviour of other children, who are not siblings and not necessarily age-mates.
+Peer victimisation is correlated with an increased risk of depression and decreased well-being in adulthood.